chiragpuniyanii/nodejs-repo/README.md

 ---

-## 🔐 Credentials Management
+## 🔐 Security Note

-Sensitive credentials such as Docker Hub login details are securely stored in Jenkins using the built-in credentials manager.
+Sensitive information such as credentials, tokens, and server-specific details are not included in this repository to follow security best practices.

-No secrets are exposed in the repository.

 ---